tmiess/myMedTracker/README.md

 # MedTracker

-final update has not yet been pushed to heroku
+final update for chat has not yet been pushed to heroku